tempoCollaboration/OQuPy/docs/pages/tutorial_01_quickstart/tutorial_01_quickstart.rst

 .. parsed-literal::

-    '0.1.0'

-**Contents:**

--  Example A - The Spin Boson Model

-   -  A.1: The Model and its Parameters
-   -  A.2: Create System, Spectral Density and Bath Objects
-   -  A.3: The TEMPO Computation
+    '0.1.2'

 --------------

-Example A - The Spin Boson Model
+Example A - The spin boson model
 --------------------------------

 As a first example let’s try to reconstruct one of the lines in figure